ariefeko/ai-article-grabber/README.md

 - Tavily fallback is disabled gracefully.
 - The app does not crash.

-When configured, Tavily is used if local retriever data is insufficient, the local answer says the data is not enough, or the user asks for latest web information.
+When configured, Tavily can be used by:

+- FastAPI `/ask` when `use_fallback=true` and local RAG is insufficient.
+- Agent CLI when the user explicitly asks for web or internet information.
+- Agent tool `ingest_external_sources` when the user explicitly asks to save external sources locally.

 ## Markdown Output

-Markdown files include YAML frontmatter, source URL, published date when available, ingested date, content, images, links, and videos as URLs.
+Markdown files include YAML frontmatter, source URL, source domain, published date when available, ingested date, content, images, links, and videos as URLs.

 Links and images use raw HTML so supported Markdown renderers can open URLs in a new tab: